renebarto/baremetal/doc/tutorials/20-interrupts.md

 - Line 52: We declare the function `InterruptHandler()`
 - Line 63: We declare a callback function type `IRQHandler` to act as the handler for an IRQ
 - Line 69-94: We declare the class `InterruptSystem`
-  - Line 72: The member variable `m_irqHandler` stores the registered handler
+  - Line 72: The member variable `m_irqHandler` stores the registered handler.
+  For now, only one handler can be installed
   - Line 74: The member variable `m_irqHandlerParams` stores the parameter to pass to the registered handler
   - Line 80: We make `GetInterruptSystem()` a friend, so it can call the constructor
   - Line 83: We declare a private default constructor, such that only the `GetInterruptSystem()` function can create an instance